krzeszew/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

 # `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` Sample

-The `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` sample demonstrates how to create interactive chat based on pre-treained DialoGPT model and add the Intel® Extension for PyTorch* quantization to it.
+The `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` sample demonstrates how to create interactive chat based on pre-trained DialoGPT model and add the Intel® Extension for PyTorch* quantization to it.

-The Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
-While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
-For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

 | Area                  | Description
 |:---                   |:---